kmontag/here2019/kontrol/README.md

 The rotary encoder is the main controller for the device.
-Any contiguous turn in one direcion is processed as a single clockwise or counter-clockwise "click" - the notches in the encoder don't really matter.
+Any contiguous turn in one direcion is processed as a single clockwise or counter-clockwise "step" - the notches in the encoder don't really matter.
 Turn it to cycle through videos.
-Press it (without turning it) to toggle any controlled LEDs on or off.
-Press it and turn it clockwise to switch between modes:
+Press it (without turning it) to toggle connected LEDs on or off.

+To change modes, press and hold then encoder for more than 1s, then release it and quickly press it one or more times to select the mode:

 - 1 click for isolated mode
 - 2 clicks for slave mode